 says it implements thousands of energy efficiency projects across its network and

-operations, bringing down electricity use.
+operations, bringing down energy use.

 4) Expanding sustainable feature film and TV production – This occurs through the use